variantstudios/beeglesaircraft.com/_custom_pages/testimonials.md

       I wanted to personally acknowledge you and your team at Beegles Aircraft Service for the fine workmanship on my plane.
-This was a very stressful issue and you made it seamless for me to schedule the repairs, work with the insurance carrier and ultimately expedited the return of my plane. not to mention, you could never tell that the plane had incurred hangar damage, as your repair work is exemplary.
+This was a very stressful issue and you made it seamless for me to schedule the repairs, work with the insurance carrier and ultimately expedited the return of my plane.
+Not to mention, you could never tell that the plane had incurred hangar damage, as your repair work is exemplary.
 Beegles lived up to its reputation as a 'first class' operation and I wanted you to hear it from